-Here at the Fine Art Studio of Rotblatt Amrany we were lucky enough to take a small part in celebrating this amazing organization.
+Here at Fine Art Studio of Rotblatt & Amrany, we were lucky enough to take a small part in celebrating this amazing organization.
 Artist Lou Cella took special moments from those games and transformed them all into a single sculpture of a young boy up at bat next to his walker.
 The Miracle League sculpture was modeled after Jed’s likeness.
-The life size statue is on the smaller side, but the impact is big.
-Next to the sculpture an inscription reads, “This sculpture is dedicated to the courage, determination, grace, and joy of all children who will play baseball at Nate Hurwitz Field, home of the West Michigan Miracle League.”
-Cella is a renowned artist who has created some amazing and well known portrait sculptures like Harry Caray at Wrigley Field in Chicago, Orville Redenbacher in Valparaiso Indiana, and People Interact for McDonald’s 50th Anniversary Restaurant in Chicago, Illinois.
+The life-size statue is on the smaller side, but the impact is big.
+Next to the sculpture, an inscription reads, “This sculpture is dedicated to the courage, determination, grace, and joy of all children who will play baseball at Nate Hurwitz Field, home of the West Michigan Miracle League.”
+Cella is a renowned artist who has created some amazing and well-known portrait sculptures like Harry Caray at Wrigley Field in Chicago, Orville Redenbacher in Valparaiso Indiana, and People Interact for McDonald’s 50th Anniversary Restaurant in Chicago, Illinois.

-The Fine Art Studio of Roblatt Amrany is located near Chicago, Illinois and is home to over twenty artists’ work.
+Fine Art Studio of Rotblatt & Amrany is located near Chicago, Illinois and is home to over twenty artists’ work.
 We are committed to showcasing beautiful and meaningful art, and we encourage you to come and see for yourself.
 Give us a call for more information at 847-432-9925.